nickolasrm/MoodleStudentDataScraper/README.md

 The purpose of this software is to extract participants data from Moodle and save it on a table file.

 _**Note:** Only tested in Moodle 3.7 using Boost Theme_

-**Data to Scrape**
+_**Note 2:** This application may not work in all moodles.
+In reason of that, you are free to modify this to attend your purposes_

+**Scraped Data**
+1. Participants names
-1. Participants access frequency per day
+2. Participants access frequency per day
-2. Participants grades
+3. Participants grades

 **What you need**
 * Python3